archival-0x/ghostpass/README.md

 There's quite a bit of password/secrets managers that are out there today, so why even bother with Ghostpass?
 In order to answer this question, let's take a look at different password managers "models" that already exist, and the problems that plague them:

-* __Web-based password managers__ are centralized, and data breaches are possible since they are central points of failure.
+* __Web-based clients__ are centralized, and data breaches are possible since they are central points of failure.
 * __Offline clients__ ( i.e KeePass) don't enable for fast distribution across hosts and portability.
 They share a unified filetype that require compliant client implementations to work

 Ghostpass's implementation aims to create a compromise that doesn't require the authority of a password management service, but can still enable portability for users across whatever mediums they choose.